sxliam/d3-radial/README.md

 ### chart.pointValue([pointValue])

-Set or return the value of each category on the chart.
+Set or return the function returning the value of each data point.

 ### chart.pointKey([pointKey])

-Set or return the text of each category on the chart.
+Set or return the function returning the key of each data point.

 ### chart.max([max])